-- 4. Set your local or remote PC's communication program for ASCII mode, then use the program's Send File function to transfer the upgrade file to the power manager.
+- 4. Set your communication program for ASCII mode, then use the program's Send File function to transfer the upgrade file to the power manager.
 Select ASCII format, then specify the filename and directory location where the firmware upgrade file resides. - 5.
 If the upload is successful, the power manager will load the upgrade firmware into memory and then reboot itself.